Above is a shot of my "weather station" with a

 The recommended approach is to solder an IC header on, but I decided to just solder on some single core wires.

-To test, I attached the wires to a breadboard.
-Sparkfun has a great tutorial on using the BMP180.
+great tutorial on using the BMP180.
 I should have read this more closely, as I only really needed 4 wires, as my Arudino will supply 3.3V, and so the blue wire was superfluous.

 Add in an EtherTen, the test code from SparkFun, and soon I was getting data.